jamesbuckett/ckad-bootcamp/04-kubernetes-networking.md

 kubernetes.io bookmark: [Declare Network Policy](https://kubernetes.io/docs/tasks/administer-cluster/declare-network-policy/)

 Notes
-* Network policies do not conflict; they are additive.
+* Network policies do not conflict; they are additive
-* If any policy or policies select a pod, the pod is restricted to what is allowed by the union of those policies' ingress/egress rules.
+* If any policy or policies select a pod, the pod is restricted to what is allowed by the union of those policies' ingress/egress rules
-* Thus, order of evaluation does not affect the policy result.
+* Thus, order of evaluation does not affect the policy result

 ```diff